umabhargavi20/DC-Weather-Analysis-/DataEngineeringProeject/readme.md

 ### Data Transformation Models used

 Implemented a two-step process involving Feature Extraction and Data Modeling for weather prediction.
-Raw weather data (2015–2024) was combined, and key features like tempmax, tempmin, humidity, precip, windgust, and year were selected, with temp as the target variable.
+Raw weather data (2015–2024) was combined, and key **features like tempmax, tempmin, humidity, precip, windgust, and year** were selected, with **temp as the target variabl**e.
 Data was scaled, split into training and testing sets, and stored in S3.
-A Gradient Boosting Regressor with 100 boosting stages, a learning rate of 0.1, and a max depth of 3 was trained and evaluated.
-The model achieved excellent performance, with an MSE of 0.311, MAE of 0.413, and R² of 0.996, indicating high predictive accuracy for weather forecasting
+A Gradient **Boosting Regressor with 100 boosting stages, a learning rate of 0.1, and a max depth of 3** was trained and evaluated.
+The model achieved excellent performance, with an **MSE of 0.311, MAE of 0.413, and R² of 0.996**, indicating high predictive accuracy for weather forecasting
 Visualizations:

 <img src="images/img.png" alt="Description" width="500" height="300">